-The overall objective of risk management is to identify, evaluate, and manage risks that may threaten the achievement of Fiskars' business goals.
+The overall objective of risk management is to identify, evaluate, and manage risks that may threaten the achievement of Fiskars' business goals and the fulfillment of its commitments.
 The aim is to secure personnel and assets, ensure the uninterrupted delivery of products to customers, and protect the reputation, brands, and shareholder value from developments or damage that may undermine Fiskars' profitability or adversely affect its assets.